mattcaseycpa/project1/README.md

 [Kaggle Link](https://www.kaggle.com/datasets/marcospessotto/happiness-and-alcohol-consumption/data)

 Things to know about this dataset:
-1. Happiness was rated on the scale of 1 to 10 by country, based on a survey previously conducted.
+1. Happiness was rated on the scale of 1 to 10 by country, based on a survey previously conducted
-2. Measures of national success included Gross Domestic Product (GDP) and Human Development Index (HDI).
+2. Measures of national success included Gross Domestic Product (GDP) and Human Development Index (HDI)
-3. Alcohol consumed per capita is broken down into type with separate columns for beer, spirits, and wine.
+3. Alcohol consumed per capita is broken down by type: beer, wine, and spirits
-4. While the dataset included several columns of data per capita, it didn't include each country's population data.
+4. While the dataset included several columns of data per capita, it didn't include each country's population data
-5. The GDP Per Capita column used decimals, instead of commas, to represent thousands - this required some pre-processing.
+5. The GDP Per Capita column used decimals instead of commas to represent thousands, requiring additional data cleansing for usability

 *Source 2*
 Sourced from Kaggle.com, we identified a dataset that provided data on Global Population Trends for years 2016 - 2022.
 Our first dataset contains 2016 data so we isolated the most complete set of data from the file for the countries in the original file.
 We determined that the best year for us to match against was 2018.